sugatmahanti/CoreBond/readme.md

             X = Target X co-ordinate,
             Y = Interpolated Y co-ordinate.
 ```
+`CalSpreadCurve`
-Then I created the function CalSpreadCurve that calculates result of spread to curve for a corporate bond by subtracting the
+Created the function CalSpreadCurve that calculates result of spread to curve for a corporate bond by subtracting the
 bond term from the result of interpolation of two nearest government bonds.

 Once it calculates the curve, it returns the value.
 The time complexity for this function is O(n).

-Also I am making the sure number resulted is rounded to 2 digits as required.
+Also I am making the sure number from the result is rounded to 2 digits as required.

 My output for this challenge is